jhanink/javascript-things/README.md

 * variables are "loosely typed", not "statically typed"
 * variables can be assigned and reassigned to values of different types
+* variable declarations are hoisted to the top of their function scope

 ## `javascript types`